 - Cool in pan for 10 minutes, then invert the cake onto a rack.
 Peel the parchment paper of the cake.

-- Chocolate Velvet Frosting
+Chocolate Buttercream Frosting

 Frosting the Cake